Alternate Names: Calcined Borax, Dehydrated Borax, Pyrobor

 |GSPT - Frit Softening Point||742C|

-A highly concentrated source of boric oxide for glazes.
-Anhydrous borax is made by burning or fusing hydrated borax.
-It thus contains little or no water of crystallization (conversation ratio of .53 compared to hydrated decahydrate borax) and does not rehydrate under normal storage conditions.
-Anhydrous borax is water soluble, but considerably less so than raw borax (in aqueous solution it can provide slow release of boron).
+A highly concentrated source of boric oxide for glazes (which also brings Na2O, it is sodium borate).
+Anhydrous borax is made by fusing hydrated borax into a glass and regrinding it.
+It thus contains little or no water of crystallization.
+The powder does not rehydrate under normal dry storage conditions.
+It is somewhat water soluble, but considerably less so than raw borax (in aqueous solution it can thus provide slow release of boron).

 This material does not puff or swell during melting (minimizing loss of powder in kilns with strong drafts), and melts easier (the swelling in other forms can create a porous state with an insulation factor that slows melting).
-Anhydrous borax is an excellent glass former, it does not puff or swell during melting thus fewer production problems result.
+Anhydrous borax is an excellent glass former since its boron content is so high (and the accompanying sodium is a strong flux).

 Out Bound Links